anaran/IssuePigeonFirefox/IssuePigeon/HELP.md

 Use the `Extend Issue Pigeon` context menu entry to specify and save your own JSON declarations.
 Declarations will be verified with `JSON.parse` prior to saving.

-A Help link is also provided, pointingto this user documentation.
+A Help link is also provided, pointing to this user documentation.

 ## Feedback